 They can used by businesses to offer training and professional development courses.
 For example, HubSpot Academy and Divi Academy are examples of popular websites that offer online courses with certifications and badges.

-3 Best LMS Plugins to Use With WordPress
+4 Best WordPress LMS Plugins to Use in 2022

 When you’re looking for an LMS plugin, you have a variety to choose from.
 While the one that makes the most sense for you to use will depend on a handful of factors, such as the specific features you want to use and your budget, there are a few that tend to be popular and preferred among WordPress users.
 Let’s take a look at the three best LMS plugins to consider.